Dumped Rubbish (Fly tipping)

 If it's YOUR waste, it's YOUR responsibility.

 Always use a registered waste carrier to collect your rubbish.
-Follow the S.C.R.A.P code.
-For more information, click on the image
+Follow the SCRAP code.

 suspect all waste carriers.
 Don't let them take your rubbish until they provide proof of registration.
 Note their vehicle's registration plate.